Call Mon-Sun:

 Lab testing is a medical procedure that involves taking a biological sample (often blood or urine) to answer an important medical question about the patient’s brain, body, or condition.
 Often, lab testing is performed to determine the function of a particular organ, tissue, or body system.
 For example, lab tests can be performed to evaluate liver or kidney function.
 Lab tests can also be used to screen for any important changes in overall health.

-Frequently, however, lab testing is performed to detect any deficiencies in nutrients or detect the presence of concerning levels of certain chemical compounds.
-This is the function of much of the lab testing that takes place when an individual is experiencing symptoms of a mental health disorder or addiction.
+Frequently, however, lab testing is performed to detect any deficiencies in nutrients, such as vitamin D, or detect the presence of concerning levels of certain chemical compounds.3 This is an important function of inpatient lab testing at ATMC, when an individual is experiencing unwanted mental health symptoms.
 Then, as treatment takes place, additional testing may be necessary to monitor the patient’s condition and ensure improvement.

-As you can see, there are numerous types of lab tests that exist to evaluate much more than the absence or presence of a neurotoxic accumulation.
+As you can see, there are numerous types of lab tests that exist to evaluate key factors such as the presence of a neurotoxic accumulation, hormone imbalances, nutritional deficits, and more.

 Why Is Lab Testing So Important?